owncloud/docs-main/docs/the-branching-workflow.md

 # The Branching Workflow

-Note that at the moment **no branching** is necessary for the Branded Clients repo as only the `master` branch is used that appears a `next` in the documentation.
+Note that at the moment **no branching** is necessary for the docs-main repo as only the `master` branch is used that appears a `next` in the documentation.

 <!--
 Only three branches are maintained at any one time; these are `master`, the current, and the former Branding Client release series.
 Any change to the documentation is made in a branch based off of `master`.
 Once the branch's PR is approved and merged, the PR is backported to the branch for the **current** Brander release and the **former** release but only if it applies to it.